blues/app-accelerators/81-commercial-tenant-sub-metering-bridge/README.md

 A cellular [energy monitoring](https://blues.com/solutions-energy-monitoring/) retrofit for multi-tenant commercial buildings.
 Four Rogowski coil sensors with per-channel active integrator circuits on a panel, a Blues Notecard Cell+WiFi, and a Notecarrier CX with its onboard Cygnet host — and a landlord gains per-tenant estimated interval energy (Wh), 15-minute blocked-average demand (W), and a per-channel fault bitmask every hour, on a data channel the tenants can neither see nor interfere with, without running a single network cable through the building.

-**What you'll have when you're done:** A compact, line-powered assembly that clamps Rogowski coil sensors onto the branch-circuit feeds of up to four commercial tenants.
-A voltage reference sensor samples the building line voltage on a fifth ADC channel.
-Every five minutes the Cygnet takes sequential interleaved voltage and current ADC samples — voltage is read first in each pair, with a fixed ~50 µs channel-to-channel latency — computes active power via the V×I cross-product, and accumulates estimated interval energy (Wh, derived from periodic power snapshots) and 15-minute blocked-average demand (W) per tenant.
-Once per hour a structured summary note is delivered to Notehub.
-Monthly per-tenant totals are derived from the hourly event stream via the Notehub Event Query API — no device-side monthly rollup is generated.
-Operators can re-tune sensor sensitivity and volt scaling from Notehub environment variables without a physical visit or firmware re-flash.

 ## 1. Project Overview

 **The problem.** A landlord of a multi-tenant commercial building — a flex-industrial park, a shared professional building, an office strip — wants to allocate electricity costs to each tenant based on their actual consumption rather than splitting the utility bill by square footage or some other proxy.
 The fair approach is sub-metering: install a watt-hour meter on each tenant's branch circuit and read it monthly.